troglobit/watchdogd/README.md

 Introduction
 ------------

-This is a slightly refactored and improved version of the original watchdogd from [uClinux-dist][].
+This is a refactored and improved version of the original watchdogd from [uClinux-dist][].
 It was written by Michele d'Amico and later adapted to uClinux-dist by Mike Frysinger.

 **Example**